Office of the Medicare Ombudsman brief

 Date: August 27, 2016

-• Analysis of Internet and social media to identify and trend beneficiary issues in real time: Message boards, blogs, Facebook, Twitter, etc.
+- Analysis of internet and social media to identify and trend beneficiary issues in real time including, message boards, blogs, Facebook, Twitter, etc.

-• Framework used to facilitate data collection for the drafting of annual Report to Congress (RTC).
+- Framework used to facilitate data collection for the drafting of the annual Report to Congress (RTC).

 - Promotes an iterative gap analysis and drafting approach that occurs throughout the year as activities are taking place.

 - Shortened the production schedule and allowed for submission of the 2011 Office of the Medicare Ombudsman (OMO) RTC to 7 months after the end of the fiscal year, compared to 12 months for the 2011 RTC and 16 months for the 2010 RTC.

 - Develop and implement analytics tools to gather unstructured data and feedback.

 - Findings indicate that issue identification via social media scanning is similar to OMO individual casework.

 - Results suggest that beneficiaries and their families often use non-traditional information sources.